 Building a Team

 The directors, board members, and volunteers at the HER Foundation continue to be motivated by a strong desire to minimize the suffering of women with HG and to eliminate the need for aborting much-wanted babies due to misery, misinformation, and desperation.
-Every member of #TeamHER has been touched by HG or professional cares for HG patients.
+Every member of #TeamHER has been touched by HG or is a professional who cares for HG patients.
 HER is part of a team lead by Dr. Marlena Fezjo that has produced ground-breaking research findings highlight:

 - the first genetic causes